KNDinesh/CKA-Certification-Course-2025/Day 04/README.md

 - **`-t <image-name>`**: Assigns a name (or tag) to the built image.
 - **`-f <path-to-custom-dockerfile>`**: Specifies the custom Dockerfile to use.
 - **`<build-context>`**: The directory containing files required for the build.
 This includes the Dockerfile (if not specified with `-f`) and any other files referenced during the build.

+=> As we saw in previous Dockerfile examples, we will use a (.) at the end of docker build command which itself is build context.

+=> Anything which is required for building the image (in Python application example **python app.py** in last session) is the build context.

+=> It is always recommended to only keep the necessary files and folders in build context while building the image.

+=> Having README.md or any other file which is not related to application should not be maintained in build context.

+=> Because docker copies everything that is present in the build context to the docker daemon.

 ---